Technigo/project-movies/README.md

 # Project Movies - Overview
 Project done as a part of Technigo bootcamp.

-Use [themoviedb.org](http://themoviedb.org/)'s API to fetch a list of movies (more on which movies further down), display them on a page, and then link to a movie detail page when you click on the movie.
+Use [themoviedb.org](http://themoviedb.org/)'s API to fetch a list of movies, display them on a page, and then link to a movie detail page when you click on the movie.
 This time, rather than following designs from a set of images, we'd like you to follow the design which we've created using the same API.

 Learning Objectives: